(Rathu lunu)

 Chemical Constituents: Garlic contains a wealth of sulfur compounds; most important for the taste is allicin (diallyl disulphide oxide), which is produced enzymatically from alliin (S-2-propenyl-L-cysteine sulfoxide) if cells are damaged; its biological function is to repel herbivorous animals.
 Allicin is deactivated to diallyl disulphide; therefore, minced garlic changes its aroma if not used immediately.
 In the essential oil from steam distillation, diallyl disulphide (60%) is found besides diallyl trisulphide (20%), diallyl sulfide, ajoene and minor amounts of other di- and polysulphides.

 Uses: Bulb - raw or cooked.
 Widely used, especially in southern Europe, as a flavouring in a wide range of foods, both raw and cooked.
 Garlic is a wonderfully nutritious and health giving addition to the diet, but it has a very strong flavour and so is mainly used in very small quantities as a flavouring in salads and cooked foods.
 A nutritional analysis is available.
 The bulbs can be up to 6cm in diameter.
 Leaves - raw or cooked.
 Chopped and used in salads, they are rather milder than the bulbs.
 The Chinese often cultivate garlic especially for the leaves, these can be produced in the middle of winter in mild winters.The flowering stems are usedasaflavouringandare sometimes sold in Chinese shops.
-The sprouted seed is added to sala
+The sprouted seed is added to salads.

 (Tholabo)